Top push ad networks

 Commission structures play a crucial role in affiliate marketing, determining the financial incentives affiliates receive for promoting products or services.

-What are the Payment Models in Affiliate Marketing?
+What are the Payout Models in Affiliate Marketing?

 Let’s get to the heart of the matter: common affiliate models in CPA networks.
 There are 6 types of such payout models: CPC, CPA, CPL, CPI, CPS and RevShare.